President / Chief Financial Officer / Chief Operating Officer

 Over the next two decades, with a solid work ethic and commitment to advancement, Navarro earned respect in the male dominated banking business and firmly established herself as an “up and comer” in the financial industry.
 After graduating from college, Navarro continued to gain knowledge of IBC’s accounting and operations divisions and learned all the facets of personal and commercial banking.
 When IBC began to grow dramatically during the 1980’s and 1990’s, she saw her responsibilities evolve to include financial accounting, human resources and bank operations.

 In April 2005, Hispanic Business Magazine named Imelda Navarro as one of its outstanding women leaders and later that same year, it recognized her as one of the 100 most influential Hispanic women in the country.
-Most recently, in 2009, she was recognized as one of the Top 25 Hispanic women in the United States.
-She has also been recognized by Junior Achievement of Laredo, and as a Mustang Legend at J.W.
-Nixon High School as well as a Tejano Achiever by the LULAC Council and in 2015 Dama De Oro by Las Damas de la Cultura de Oro.
+In 2009, she was named one of the Top 25 Hispanic women in the United States.
+Since then she has received several recognitions: Junior Achievement of Laredo, Mustang Legend from J.W.
+Nixon High School, Tejano Achiever by the LULAC Council and in 2015 Dama De Oro by Las Damas de la Cultura de Oro.